Preparing for Travel Abroad – Plan Ahead

 Travel health services are not a Yale Health covered benefit.
 Travel health services are offered locally at Passport Health 203-285-3485, Concentra in New Haven, and Northeast Medical Group on Chapel Street 203-865-5111.

 If you go to Passport Health be sure to tell them that you are from Yale University.

 - 6-8 weeks before your trip schedule an appointment for a travel health consultation, many travel vaccines are given in a series over time

 - Evaluate any special health needs and personal risks associated with your travel

 - Understand how your health insurance will respond while you are abroad (Member Coverage Booklet and Student Handbook)

 - Decide whether you need supplemental health insurance while abroad

-- Learn about the UHC Global Travel Assistance program.
-Keep your UHC Global Travel Assistance card in your wallet or passport in the event of an emergency.
+- Learn about the International SOS Global Travel Assistance.
+Keep your Global Travel Assistance card in your wallet or passport in the event of an emergency.

 - Review the Yale University International Travel Toolkit

 NOTE: The following vaccines are always fee-for-service and not covered by Yale Health, no matter where you receive them: